 Ataturk is seen as the father of the modern Turkish Nation.
-His image is widely displayed in modern Turkey and he is revered as person who was able to forge a new nation out of the crumbling Ottoman Empire.
+His image is widely displayed in modern Turkey and he is revered as a person who was able to forge a new nation out of the crumbling Ottoman Empire.

 Ataturk was born in 1881 in the now Greek city of Thessaloniki.

 He later served with distinction in Palestine.
 He was an able military leader, naturally gaining the respect, admiration and devotion of his soldiers.

-At the end of the First world war, a harsh peace treaty was imposed on the defeated Turks.
+At the end of the First World War, a harsh peace treaty was imposed on the defeated Turks.
 In 1921, it looked as if Turkey would be occupied by the Greeks.
 Ataturk persuaded the new national assembly to fight the Greek invasion.
 He was given permission and successfully defeated the Greeks.
 A year later in 1922, at the Treaty of Lausanne, Turkish independence was confirmed.

-Ataturk was a believer and follower of the renaissance ideals of modern Europe.
+Ataturk was a believer and follower of the Renaissance ideals of modern Europe.
 He saw the new nation as an opportunity to sweep away the old traditions of the Ottomans.
 In particular, he wanted to see a separation between the state and religion.
 Laws were passed to encourage secular dress and keep religion well out of politics.
-His decision to abolish the caliphate was a key point in diminishing the power of Sunni Islam over the new nation state.
-Ataturk was also dismissive of the demands of ethnic minorities such as the Kurds.
+He was dismissive of religion and sought to undermine its power.

 Ataturk died in 1938 from a cirrhosis of the liver.
 He was a bright, intelligent and vivacious man.
 He had a profusion of interests from chess to dancing, literature and music.
 His death was widely mourned throughout Turkey.
 His image is still revered today, where it remains a crime to insult the father of the nation.